electric-sql/electric/docs/deployment/other.md

 ---
 title: Other
 description: >-
-  Deploy to any infrastructure and hosting platform ...
+  Deploy to any infrastructure and hosting platform.
 sidebar_position: 60
 ---